spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   Identical to the {term}`emissivity` at that wavelength (by [Kirchhoff's law of thermal radiation](https://en.wikipedia.org/wiki/Kirchhoff%27s_law_of_thermal_radiation); see {term}`emissivity` for more.)

+adiabatic
+  A process in the atmosphere and ocean in which there is no net exchange of heat or mass between an parcel or water parcel and its surroundings.
+As such, its energy---for the atmosphere, its {term}`moist static energy` to good enough approximation for us---remains unchanged.

+  For an air parcel with {term}`relative humidity less than 100%, the resulting cooling with height follows the {term}`dry adiabatic lapse rate` of \(\Gamma_\mathrm{d}\equiv g/c_p=9.8\text{ K km}^{-1}\)

 aerosol
   A small solid particle in the atmosphere.
 There are naturally occuring aerosols such as sea salt and dust.
 There are also {term}`anthropogenic` aerosols such as sulfate and smoke from combustion.